cloudogu/k8s-ecosystem/terraform/examples/ces_google_gke/google_bucket/README.md

 If you wish for example to create the cluster in another region you should template `vars.tfvars.template`.
 See `variables.tf` for possibilities.

-Use the `secretVars.tfvars.template` file to create `secretVars.tfvars` and set sensible information like passwords in it.
+Use the `secretVars.tfvars.template` file to create `secretVars.tfvars` and set sensitive information like passwords in it.

 Use the `var.gcs.tfbackend.template` file to create `var.gcs.tfbackend` and set information where to store your terraform state.
 For further information look [here](../google_bucket/README.md).
 This is needed when multiple people want to be able to modify the same terraform resources.
 If you wish to store your state locally, remove the line `backend "gcs" {}` from `main.tf`.